oz-code/OzCodeDemo/OzCodeDemo/08.Trace/README.md

 Simply use the “Create Tracepoint” command on the value you want to trace.
 A Tracepoint is just like a Breakpoint, except that instead of breaking the program’s execution, it writes a trace message.
 ##Using Trace
-In order to run this demo press the _Traces_ button in the demo application.
+In order to run this demo press the _Trace_ button in the demo application.

 ![Trace button](Resources/traceButton.PNG)